Finding Journeys

 type has a status

-field which indicate wether the journey is loading or wether all it's segments were successful or not.
+field which indicate whether the journey is loading or whether it completed successfully or not.

 What's an error?